Visit Costa Rica’s Most Dramatic Landmark & Stay at Famous Arenal Observatory Lodge

-After breakfast at the lodge, we take a natural history walk over the Arenal Hanging Bridges, a series of suspension bridges overlooking a dense canopy of primary rainforest with views of Arenal Volcano and Lake Arenal.
-One the most beautiful ecotourism projects in Costa Rica, the bridges range from 16 to 330 feet long and form part of a two-mile trail that loops through the rainforest.
-Along the way we'll see lush vegetation, colorful flowers and both resident and migratory tropical birds.
+This afternoon, take a guided natural history walk over the Arenal Hanging Bridges, a series of suspension bridges overlooking a dense canopy of primary rain forest with views of Arenal Volcano and Lake Arenal.
+One the most striking ecotourism projects in Costa Rica, the bridges range from 16 to 330 feet long and form part of a 2-mile trail that loops through the rain forest.
+Along the way, you'll find lush vegetation, colorful flowers and both resident and migratory tropical birds.

 Day 3: Bird Walk / San Jose / Depart